WHAT IF THE VERSION OF SUCCESS YOU’VE BEEN CHASING…ISN’T EVEN YOURS?

 Am I measuring success by my own values, or someone else’s idea of “making it”?

-But somewhere along the way, the joy of their career started to fade.
+And somewhere along the way, the joy of it all has started to fade.

 Yep.
 I know that world well.

-On paper, my career looked impressive; working at global record labels with artists like Coldplay, Foo Fighters, Kings Of Leon and Katy Perry.
+On paper, my career looked impressive; working at global record labels with artists like Coldplay, Foo Fighters, One Direction, Kings Of Leon and Katy Perry.

 Sitting in meetings, strategising how to grow their sales.

-I wanted more than sales targets and the short-lived thrill of a number one album.
+I wanted more than a conveyor-belt of sales targets and the short-lived thrill of a number one.

-I craved real connection, impact, and being seen as a leader; not just someone good at business development.
+I craved real connection, impact, and being seen as a leader.

-I still wanted success.
-I still wanted to lead.
+I still wanted success, but I wanted to define it on my terms.

 Maybe your path looks different, but the feeling is familiar.